 On most cars with multiple coil packs, you can swap the coil on the misfiring cylinder for a different, good one.
 If the coil is bad the misfire code should now move to the other cylinder.

-Coil packs are not inexpensive, but the good news is that they typically are easy to change for the DIY mechanic.
+Coil packs are easy to change for the DIY mechanic.
 Once you locate the coil or coil packs, which will be fairly easy once you remove the engine cover, there is usually just one screw or a small bolt holding it down.
 Remove the bolt, pull the coil and it will pop off.

 There is no way to fix a defective unit.